IheachoFavour/Atiliq-Hardware-Sales-Analysis-Tableau/README.md

 - Market: This contains market code, name and zone.

 ## *Tools and Techniques*
 - Sql for inserting the data into tables.
+The tables were exported to CSV files.
 - Tableau for data visualisation.
 [View Here](https://public.tableau.com/app/profile/favour.iheacho/vizzes)

 ## *Key Accomplishments*: